quicksilver/1Password-Plugin/README.markdown

 Thanks also to Jamie of the 1Password development team for his [excellent advice](http://support.agilewebsolutions.com/showthread.php?21959-Developing-a-Quicksilver-Plugin-for-1Password) and insights into how 1Password works.

 ## Changelog

+### 0.5
+* Fixed problem where keychain location wasn't being picked up properly for some due to the '~' (tilde) in the file name

 ### 0.4
 *	Updated to JSON framework 2.2.3 (Released: 07/03/10)